Map Name: 2024-2025 Pembina Elementary School Continuous Improvement Plan

 • A professional learning community (PLC) process is in place.

-• Committees are targeted to provide input regarding specific decisions.
+• Surveys and staff input are used are targeted to provide insight regarding specific decisions.

 • A professional learning community (PLC) process is in place.

-• Committees are targeted to provide input regarding specific decisions.
+• Staff input is used to provide input regarding specific decisions.

 Key Measures